 NEWS: The Brighton Paradox – a podcast investigation

-A unique new audio series begins this autumn
+A unique new audio series begins in the new year

 We are connecting tens of thousands of residents, entrepreneurs, change-makers, students, investors and creatives who are invested in the future of Brighton & Hove… to the ideas that are shaping it.

 The Brighton Paradox will be a unique six-part audio series, investigating Brighton & Hove’s creative and economic potential in uncertain times.

 This project marks just over 20 years since city status was awarded.
 Together we’ll be celebrating and amplifying Brighton & Hove’s greatest assets and ideas – whilst working out what lies at the heart of its biggest challenges (and what can be done about them).